 There are certain cleaning products that are going to be great for cleaning your pipes and your disposal, but are terrible for your septic system!
 These can be dangerous, and cause damage to your septic system.
 Things like lye, or certain drain de-cloggers, can cause issues in your septic system.
 These issues can be harmful and super expensive to fix!
 Make sure you do some research before pouring anything down your disposal!

 Also, avoid using anything too abrasive in your cleaning process.
 As we mentioned earlier using things like ice is safe, however things that may be stronger could cause damage to the blades within the disposal.
 This could damage your disposal blades, and wear away at them faster, making you more likely to replace the disposal altogether.

 If you’ve made the mistake of doing any of these, then make sure you call your local plumber, and see what can be done to fix it!

 When Is The Smell a Bigger Problem?

-If you’ve cleaned it, and it still smells bad or doesn’t work the way you want too, then it’s just time to replace it.
+If you’ve cleaned it, and it still smells bad or doesn’t work the way you want to, then it’s just time to replace it.
 A good rule of thumb to know whether or not it’s time to replace your disposal is to know when it was installed.
-10 years is roughly the lifespan of garbage disposals, so anything older than that is probably in need of a replacement.
+10 years is roughly the lifespan of garbage disposals, so anything older than that is probably in need of a replacement soon.

 Another issue that may occur if your garbage disposal is smelling especially bad is a problem with your water tank or pipes.
 Something could be caught in the pipes, garbage disposals are convenient but don’t always break things down the way you need them to.
 If this occurs you need to contact a plumber and see if there’s a bigger issue at hand.

 It’s also important to note that the smell coming from your disposal could just be a food you made recently.
-If you made a strong smelling food, or happened to pour sour milk down your sink, the smell might linger for a little while.
+If you made strong-smelling food or happened to pour sour milk down your sink, the smell might linger for a little while.
 This is normal, and nothing to worry about!